 • Multi-scale mutation (new): finally, the multi-scale mutation, which also performs pretty well, requires one parameter, the mutation rate.
 However, it can also be difficult to estimate a correct value a priori.

 In this application, the mutation operator has a leading effect and should be chosen with care.
-It may be wise to perform multiple optimizations and to consider these three operators in parallel in order to obtain results from options that are either sometimes more efficient or more robust.
+It may be wise to perform multiple optimizations and to consider these three operators in parallel in order to obtain results from options that are sometimes either more efficient or more robust.
 It is interesting to note that the three best techniques incorporate a notion of search distance.
 It is likely that this notion is the key to these algorithms, for this application, and allows them to initially explore the parameter domain, and then to converge.
 The search radius in fact directly represents the notion of transition between exploration and exploitation, in our opinion more than a possible evolution of mutation rates.

 3.3.3 Other options